MirandaMustafa/BIS15L_W2026_Group15/README.md

 - `figures/`: saved EDA and mapping plots generated from analysis scripts
 - `output_tables/`: csv summaries from analysis
 - `presentation/`: contains presentation .pptx and .pdf versions

-### *** PLEASE READ ***
-- There are 4 analysis scripts as shown in the repo structure above
-- In order to run them smoothly, first run `01_data_cleaning.Rmd` which joins and cleans the data, and saves the new csv file in /data.
-- This is because the other three analysis scripts that follow (and the shiny app) uses this new csv.